freedomofpress/securedrop/docs/install.md

 Most of the work of installing, administering, and using SecureDrop is done from computers using Tails, so the first thing you need to do is set up several USB drives with the Tails operating system.
 To get started, you'll need two Tails drives: one for the *Admin Workstation* and one for the *Secure Viewing Station*.
 [Later](./onboarding.md), you'll set up a bunch more Tails drives for your journalists and backups, but for now you just need two.

-As soon as you create a new Tails drives, *label it immediately*.
+As soon as you create a new Tails drive, *label it immediately*.
 USB drives all look alike and you're going to be juggling a whole bunch of them throughout this installation.
 Label immediately.
 Always.

 ### Installing Tails